juliezhu212/juliezhu212/README.md

 ### Hi there 👋
+This is Xinyi.
+I wanted to write a README but I wasn't sure what to put.

 <!--
 **juliezhu212/juliezhu212** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.